 Design Thinking is a state of mind!

-The more I navigate this practice, the more I am convinced this is a great truth.
+The more I navigate the design practice, the more I am convinced this is a great truth.

-I trust the Design Thinking approach as a problem-solving framework.
+I trust the Design Thinking approach as the problem-solving framework.
 It helps me to break down complexity, plan the execution of a design option(s), and eventually measure the outcome’s impact compared to the expected result.
-Now, what’s the link between a design-related approach and the parenting experience?
+What’s the link between a design-related approach and the parenting experience?
 How do I consider this practice as a tool to enhance the parenting experience?
-How I use the Design Thinking framework for navigating through the parenting-related uncharted waters?
+How do I use the Design Thinking framework for navigating through the parenting-related uncharted waters?

-As soon as these questions started to pile-up, I started to see a bridge between how I rely on the design thinking approach as a designer and how I try to solve problems as a newby parent.
+As soon as these questions started to pile up, I began to see a bridge between how I rely on the design thinking approach as a designer and how I try to solve problems as a new parent.